Earthly Benefits in Being a Christian

 - We will no longer have an instinctive desire for sexual love, so we will have no sense of being deprived.

 - Although there will be no marriage, there will be special friendships.
 An important basis for friendship will be the indebtedness we feel toward those who nurtured us spiritually during our life on earth (Luke 16:9).
+Jesus advised us to use our money and other earthly resources to make friends forever.
+Whoever we help in this world will be grateful in the next world and will show appreciation by inviting us to their mansions.
+Among the most popular saints will be those who in their earthly days were most devoted to meeting the needs of others.
 Yet there will be every other conceivable basis for friendship as well, including common interests and shared responsibilities.
 Another will be continuation of family relationships.
 The love we have for people on earth will not diminish but grow.
 Love is good, and nothing truly good can perish.
 So I am confident that my very special friend on earth—my wife—will also be my very special friend in heaven.
 I have often imagined that her mansion will be next door to mine.

 - Who created marriage?
 If God can create something so precious and satisfying as marriage to enrich our lives in a sinful world, what else might He give us in heaven that we will enjoy even more (1 Cor.
-2:9; Psa.
-16::11)?
+2:9; Ps.
+16:11)?

 Escape from Evil